kanaka/mal/docs/FAQ.md

 In November of 2013, Alan Dipert gave a [lightning talk at Clojure/conj](https://www.youtube.com/watch?v=bmHTFo2Rf2w#t=28m55s) about [gherkin](https://github.com/alandipert/gherkin), a Lisp implemented in bash.
-The question his presentation raised for me was whether the same could be done using GNU Make macro language.
+His presentation led me to ask myself the qestion of whether a Lisp could be created using the GNU Make macro language.
+As you have probably guessed, the answer to that question is yes.

 Interestingly, the current pedagogical/educational purpose of mal happened due to a semantic naming accident (naming is such a fraught task in computer science).
-As I recall, the name "mal" was original a reference to "MAke Lisp".
-I do not remember precisely why I continued to create more implementations of mal in other languages (except that it was fun), but after the challenge of the make implementation, many of the others were relatively easy.
-At some point during that process, I realized that the multiple implementations and incremental steps (which was originally just for my own clarify) was a useful learning tool and so the "mal" name became a double entendre for "Make, A Lisp" and "make-a-lisp" (and eventually just the latter given that the make implementation is just a small part of the whole).
+If I am remembering correctly, the name "mal" original meant "MAke Lisp".
+I do not remember precisely why I continued to create more implementations, apart from the fact that it was a fun challenge, but after the make implementation, many of the others were relatively easy.
+At some point during that process, I realized that the multiple implementations and incremental steps (which was originally just for my own clarity) was a useful learning tool and so the "mal" name became a double entendre for "Make, A Lisp" and "make-a-lisp" (and eventually just the latter given that the make implementation is now just a small part of the whole).

 ### Why is some code split into steps and some code not?